ayikoyo/gadc/README.md

 # gadc
-An information management system for agricultural service providers
+An information management system to record trainings conducted by Agric extension workers.
+The software is built to run on on PHP 7.0.23